RelateMN Team

 Therapeutic Modalities: cognitive-behavioral therapy, narrative, psychodynamic, and mindfulness principles.

-Certifications/Trainings: Accelerated Resolution Therapy (ART)
+Certifications/Trainings: Accelerated Resolution Therapy (ART), Internal Family Systems (IFS) Informed.

-Jenny Williams, MA (she/her)
+Jenny Williams, MA, LPCC (she/her)

 Office-Based Therapist